ligato/docs/docs/developer-guide/control-flows.md

 key-value pair for each assigned IP address.
 This enables the KV Scheduler to reference IP address assignments and build dependencies around them.

-An unnumbered interface can derive a single value from every interface, with key that would allow it to determine if the interface has at least one assigned IP address.
+An unnumbered interface can derive a single value from every interface, with a key that would allow it to determine if the interface has at least one assigned IP address.

 Here is an example:
 ```